The Bankrate promise

-Income limits on CDs: There are no income limits on CDs.
+There are no income limits on CDs.
 However, if you invest in a CD that’s within a Roth IRA, you will be subject to the Roth IRA income limits.

-How to open a CD: CDs are available at banks, credit unions and brokerages.
-You can simply join a bank or become a member at a credit union to open one of the institution’s CDs.
-At a brokerage, you may be able to open a standard CD just as you would at a bank.
-However, if you want to open a CD within an IRA, you will need to first open the IRA and then select the CD as an investment inside the IRA.
+CDs are available at banks, credit unions and brokerages.
+You can open an account at a bank or become a member of a credit union to open one of the institution’s CDs.
+At a brokerage, you may be able to open a CD just as you would at a bank.
+However, if you want to open a CD within an IRA, you must first open the IRA and then select the CD as an investment inside the IRA.

 Pros and cons of CDs

 - CDs are low-risk accounts that tend to pay higher interest rates than typical savings accounts.

 Determine how IRAs and CDs fit into your financial plan

-Deciding whether to open an IRA or CD (or both) depends on your financial goals.
+Deciding whether to open an IRA or CD, or both, depends on your financial goals.
 Leverage the tax advantages of IRAs to save for retirement.
 Consider a CD when you have a short-term savings goal and want to protect your principal.